StarlaneStudios/vscode-comment-anchors/README.md

 Found a problem or missing feature in Comment Anchors?
 Issues and suggestions can be submitted in the GitHub repository [here](https://github.com/ExodiusStudios/vscode-comment-anchors/issues)

+If you prefer more direct help, you can join the [Exodius Studios Discord](https://discord.gg/exaQDX2) where you can find most developers of this extension.

 ### Bad performance?